 HSLS offers a bachelor's degree (BS) in Hearing, Speech and Language Sciences, a minor in Hearing, Speech and Language Sciences, a bachelor's degree through Honors Tutorial College, a master's degree (MA) in Speech-Language Pathology, a Clinical Doctor of Audiology degree (AuD), as well as Doctor of Philosophy (PhD) degrees in Speech-Language Science and Hearing Science.
-The Master of Arts (M.A.) education program in speech-language pathology (residential) at Ohio University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
-The Doctor of Audiology (Au.D.) education program in audiology (residential) at Ohio University has been placed on probation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
-A program on probation is not currently in full compliance with the accreditation standards.
-Programs on probation remain accredited but must demonstrate compliance with the standards within one year.

-https://apps.asha.org/eweb/ashadynamicpage.aspx?site=ashacms&webcode=caalisting&caacat=recent Our staff includes tenure-track and non-tenure track faculty members, clinical faculty and supervisors, emeriti, and part-time instructors.
+The residential clinical graduate programs are accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, (800) 498-2071 or (301) 296-5700.
+Our staff includes tenure-track and non-tenure track faculty members, clinical faculty and supervisors, emeriti, and part-time instructors.
 Our dedicated support staff includes an administrative coordinator, an electronics technician specialist, along with a full-time and a half-time records management assistant.